joseasoler/tradergen/FEATURES.md

 * **[Rim-Effect: Themis Traders](https://steamcommunity.com/sharedfiles/filedetails/?id=2488461271):** Trader ship stock is generated using the TraderGen rules for orbital traders.

+* **[SeedsPlease: Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2586052937):** The greenhouse trader gets access to these specializations: biomaterials, draper, gourmet, husbandry and wealth.
+They also have a custom name generator.

 * **[Steampunk: Trader Airships](https://steamcommunity.com/sharedfiles/filedetails/?id=2708154727):** Trader ship stock is generated using the TraderGen rules for orbital traders.